BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ##### Step 3: convergence of difference of integrals

-Now we're going to introduce another tool that we'll use in this next step of this proof.
+Now we're going to introduce another intermediate construct that we'll use in this next step of this proof.

 We aim to prove the following fact about a difference of integrals: $\lim \limits_{t \to \infty} \frac{\int \limits_{2}^{ty} \gamma(s) ds }{ty a(t)} - \frac{\int \limits_2^t \gamma(s)ds}{t a(t)} = \frac{\alpha}{\alpha + 1} (y^{1/\alpha} - 1)$.

 First, notice that $\gamma(tx) - \gamma(t)$ as a function of $t$ is regularly varying with index of variation $1/\alpha$.

-Indeed, $a(t)$ is regularly varying with index $1/\alpha$ and if we consider ratio
+Indeed, $a(t)$ is regularly varying with index $1/\alpha$ and we consider the ratio
 $\frac{\gamma(txy) - \gamma(ty)}{\alpha(ty)} / \frac{\gamma(tx) - \gamma(t)}{\alpha(t)}$, where both numerator and
 denominator tend to $x^{1/\alpha} - 1$ as $t \to \infty$ (because $ty \to \infty$ as well for any fixed y).
 As $\alpha(ty) / \alpha(t) \xrightarrow{t \to \infty} y^{1/\alpha}$,
 $\frac{\gamma(txy) - \gamma(ty)}{\gamma(tx) - \gamma(t)} \to \frac{\alpha(ty)}{\alpha(t)} \to y^{1/\alpha}$.